Greens are the ongoing color trend that will probably never even go out of style.

 Trust me, you can never be disappointed.

-Moreover, you can add brass or golden pull handles, white marble countertop, and gray backsplash tiles.
+Moreover, you can add brass or golden pull handles, a white marble countertop, and gray backsplash tiles.

 Using on Exteriors